 - Strategic alignment: our volunteering activities and initiatives must be aligned with our corporate responsibility and sustainability strategy.

 - Partnerships: the initiatives are also implemented by leveraging existing partnerships, such as LEAP Africa, the Down Syndrome Foundation, Junior Achievement Nigeria and the Nigerian Conservation Foundation.

-Participation: Employee Giving and volunteering is open to all employees; for some projects, a subset of employees who possess the required expertise are targeted.
+- Participation: Employee Giving and volunteering is open to all employees; for some projects, a subset of employees who possess the required expertise is targeted.
 For example, the FutureFirst financial literacy and career counseling program are driven by employees with the appropriate skills and knowledge.
 In addition, employees are encouraged to begin and promote their personal initiatives.
-These initiatives are often recognised and rewarded by the Bank for outstanding performance.
+These initiatives are often recognized and rewarded by the Bank for outstanding performance.